imCodePartnerAB/iVIS/docs/quick_start/walkthrough_install_ivis_server.rst

 Copy file to directory where you download Tomcat (/home/../apache-tomcat-{version}/webapps).

-If you have process on port 8080 you must kill it by input following command in Terminal
+If you have process on port 8080 you must kill it by executing following command in the Terminal:

 .. code-block:: bash